adriannovegil/awesome-observability/README.md

 It can be said to  consist of three parts:

-- __event logs__ (can be in different forms, plain text, structured or binary and is in general about having a log about what happened at a certain time),
+- The __event logs__ (can be in different forms, plain text, structured or binary and is in general about having a log about what happened at a certain time),
-- __metrics__ (measurement over time, for example number of failed requests) and
+- The __metrics__ (measurement over time, for example number of failed requests) and
-- __tracing__ (represent related and distributed events together as a request flows through a system)
+- The __tracing__ (represent related and distributed events together as a request flows through a system)

 > __Metrics__, __Logs__ and __Traces__: The Golden Triangle of Observability in Monitoring

 This repo is not only for monitoring.
-As said Adrian Cole’s in the talk about "[Observability 3 Ways](https://www.dotconferences.com/2017/04/adrian-cole-observability-3-ways-logging-metrics-tracing)" we are going to focus on the three types of systems necessaries to understand how your applications behave: Logging, Metrics & Tracing.
+As said Adrian Cole's in the talk about "[Observability 3 Ways](https://www.dotconferences.com/2017/04/adrian-cole-observability-3-ways-logging-metrics-tracing)" we are going to focus on the three types of systems necessaries to understand how your applications behave: Logging, Metrics & Tracing.

 ## 1. Best Practices